nick-fournier/pico-turkey/README.md

 The thermometer provides a micro-webserver to display the current temperature, temperature history, projection and estimated time to completion.
 The thermometer can be accessed via a web browser on a computer, tablet or smartphone by entering the IP address of the Raspberry Pico.
 The temperature history is stored in a circular buffer and is displayed as a graph on the web page, which is updated every 5 seconds and stores longer-term temperature history in the browser's local storage.

 The projection is calculated using a 1D Kalman filter with position (temperature), velocity (temp per time), and acceleration (temp per time^2) states.
 The estimated time to completion is calculated by extrapolating the moving average rate of change of the temperature to the desired temperature.

-The rate of change is calculated as a exponential moving average of the temperature history.
+The rate of change is calculated as a exponential moving average (EMA) of the Kalman filters first order rate, temperature per time.
+Although the Kalman filter already smooths the sensor data, the rate is still fairly choppy.
+The EMA helps to further stabilizes the rate by averaging it against past measurements while remaining memory-less.

 # Materials
 - [Raspberry Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/)